practicalli/clojure/coding-challenges/exercism/index.md

 ![Exercism.io Clojure Track banner](https://raw.githubusercontent.com/practicalli/graphic-design/live/banners/exercism/exercisim-clojure-track.png)

 [Exercism.io](https://exercism.io/my/tracks) is a learning platform that combining coding challenges and mentors who review and advise on your solutions.
-Each challenge comes with Leiningen project that includes code and unit tests, although Exercism itself doesnt run those tests.
+Each challenge comes with Leiningen project that includes code and unit tests, although Exercism itself doesn't run those tests.

 Use the [Exercism CLI tool](#getting-started-exercism-cli-tool) to download the Leiningen project for each challenge and use your preferred development tools to create the solutions.
 When feedback is required or you wish to share a solution, submit the code using the [Exercism CLI tool](#getting-started-exercism-cli-tool).
 If tests are changed as well as source code, both files should be submitted.